-A system S may grant bandwidth to a ST in one or more of the following ways: (i) Unsolicited bandwidth grants, (ii) Polling, and (iii) Contention Procedures.
+A system S may grant bandwidth to an ST in one or more of the following ways: (i) Unsolicited bandwidth grants, (ii) Polling, and (iii) Contention Procedures.
 For example, real-time applications like voice and video require service on a more uniform basis and would fall in the Unsolicited bandwidth grant category, data applications that are delay-tolerant may be serviced by using the Polling mechanism and the Contention mechanism may be used when an ST has been inactive for a long period of time.
 These are described in more detail in section 4.8.

 A default set of service flows may be provisioned when a ST is initialized.
-Subsequently, connections may be associated with these service flows, to provide a reference against which to request bandwidth.
+Subsequently, connections (identified with connection-ids, allocated at the time of connection creation) are associated with these service flows.
+Connection-id and service flow type together provide a reference against which ST request QOS for any data pipe (data being generated by a application or a set of applications).
 New connections may also be established when required.
 Connections once established may require active maintenance, depending on the type of service.
 For example, VoIP services are fixed demand and would require virtually no connection maintenance.
 On the other hand, Internet access services may require a substantial amount of ongoing maintenance due to their bursty nature and due to the high possibility of fragmentation.
 Finally, connections may be terminated.
 All connection management functions are supported through the use of static configuration and dynamic addition, modification, deletion of connections.